The Grantham Grocer Fallacy

 The impression given by advertising has, for many, become the surrogate for quality.
 This impression does not even need to be directly "good" - simply the amount of "air time" or column inches gives the effect.
 Very little modern advertising even raises the subject of quality, and aims only to put the product into the viewer's mind.

 Branding is now a very different affair from that up to about the 1980s.
-Then, a brand was a stable indicator of a certain point on the price/quality curve.
+Until then, most companies would be proud of how long they had held their brand name (in niche markets like beer some still are), and the brand was a stable indicator of a certain point on the price/quality curve.
 Today however brand names are bought and sold among companies as an asset, on the basis that some buyers still believe that they necessarily represent a certain quality.
-Established European brand names are particularly sought after by Far Eastern manufacturers.
-The concept of branding is thus a much weaker indicator of quality than previously; if a buyer returns to a certain brand because he has found it satisfactory, the new item may be made by a company unrelated to that which made the one he bought before.
+The concept of branding is thus a much weaker indicator of quality than previously; if a buyer returns to a certain brand because he has found it satisfactory, the new item migh be made by a company unrelated to that which made the one he bought previously.
 This is quite unlike the Grantham grocer who was recognisable in premises and in person.

-Buyers' opinions on any one product or service can range from "brilliant" to "absolute rubbish", and everything between.
-They may therefore be of little use to others trying to make a choice.
+Even if we manage to find advice given in good faith on the choice of a product, it can range from "brilliant" to "absolute rubbish", and everything between.
+It can be of little use to our trying to make a choice.
 Poor judgement can be the cause, as already mentioned, but another is that many goods and services, particularly high-tech ones, are multi-faceted, and different people expect and look for different features.
 This is very different from groceries where the items are simple and their quality tends to be a one-dimensional measure.
 Milk is simply fresh or sour.
 Eggs are good or bad; and no egg is good in parts.

 particular camera as "absolute rubbish" because it lacks a